freedomofpress/securedrop-client/app/README.md

 make install-deps-app
 ```

-Then install the app's Node dependencies:
+Then install the Inbox's Node dependencies:

 ```bash
 pnpm install
 ```

-### 3. Start Development App Locally
+### 3. Start Development Inbox Locally

-#### Run App Against Local SecureDrop Server
+#### Run Inbox Against Local SecureDrop Server

 To run against a local SecureDrop server, first follow the instructions to [run the SecureDrop server in localdev](https://github.com/freedomofpress/securedrop?tab=readme-ov-file#developer-quickstart).

-Once the server has been started, you can build and start the Electron app in development mode with:
+Once the server has been started, you can build and start the Inbox in development mode with:

 ```bash
 pnpm dev